Waterfront properties are considered by many to represent the pinnacle of luxury living.

 Is waterfront living for you?

-No home or community is 100% perfect and it’s prudent to fully consider the pros and cons of a waterfront home investment before purchasing.
+No home or community is 100% perfect and it’s a good idea to fully consider the pros and cons of a waterfront home investment before purchasing.

 The Downside of Living on a Waterfront Property